Canop/bacon/website/docs/config.md

 watch | yes | A list of directories that will be watched if the job is run on a package. `src` is implicitly included. need_stdout | yes |whether we need to capture stdout too (stderr is always captured).
-Default is `false` on_success | yes | the action to run when there's no error, warning or test failures
+Default is `false` on_success | yes | the action to run when there's no error, warning or test failures allow_warnings | yes | if true, the action is considered a success even when there are warnings.
+Default is `false` but the standard `run` job is configured with `allow_warnings=false`

 Example: